David Anderson, Baron Anderson of Ipswich: Counter-Extremism and Prevent

 Anderson has criticised the UK's broad definition of terrorism.
 His recommendations were given limited effect in the Counter-Terrorism and Security Act 2015 and by the Court of Appeal in R (Miranda) v SSHD (2016) EWCA Civ 6.
 Anderson warned in September 2015 of potential dangers in the Government's proposed Counter-Extremism Bill, which was subsequently shelved.
-He published a lecture on "Extremism and the Law" in 2019.
+He lectured on "Extremism and the Law" in 2019, and spoke in Parliament on extremism in 2026.
 He has also written and broadcast on the Prevent strategy, and on human rights as an aid to the fight against terrorism and extremism.
 He was a member of the Expert Group advising the Counter-Extremism Commission from July 2018 to July 2019.

-In February 2025, Anderson was appointed by Home Secretary Yvette Cooper as the Interim Independent Prevent Commissioner, responsible for providing an independent strategic oversight and review function for Prevent to ensure that it can meet its objectives as effectively as possible.
-He was additionally tasked with reporting on lessons learned from the Prevent histories of Ali Harbi Ali, who killed Sir David Amess MP in October 2021, and Axel Rudakubana who attacked and killed small children at a dance club in Southport in July 2024.
+In February 2025, Anderson was appointed by Home Secretary Yvette Cooper as the Interim Independent Prevent Commissioner, responsible for providing an independent strategic oversight and review function for the Prevent strategy, which is designed to stop people being drawn into terrorism.
+He was additionally tasked with reporting on lessons learned from the Prevent histories of Ali Harbi Ali, who killed Sir David Amess MP in October 2021, and Axel Rudakubana who attacked and killed small children at a dance club in the Southport stabbings in July 2024.
+Anderson's July 2025 report "Lessons for Prevent" analysed the Prevent history of both killers, recorded progress and made wide-ranging recommendations for the future of the strategy.
+He left office in April 2026.